evoluteur/evolutility-ui-react/README.md

 View: [http://localhost:3000/comics/api](http://localhost:3000/comics/api)

+<a name="Models"></a>
 ## Models

 Each model describe an object and its list of fields.
 A single model is used for all views (Browse, Edit, List, Cards...).

 For any object, all UI views (List, Cards, Edit, Charts...) share the same model.
 All Fields are present in the Edit and Browse views.
-Fields can be flagged as "inMany" to be included in List, Cards, and Charts views.
+Fields can be flagged with "inMany" to be included in the List and Cards views, or "noCharts" and "noStats" to be excluded from the Charts or Stats views.

 ### Object